fixie-ai/fixie-proto/README.md

 # fixie-proto
 This repository contains protocol buffer definitions for working with the Fixie platform.
-The intention is for this to define our public-facing APIs.
-Tooling in this repository should then make it easy to use the *already compiled* protos in various languages.
+Tooling in this repository makes it easy to use the *already compiled* protos in various languages.

 ## Usage

 ### Buf Schema Registry (BSR)

 For languages supported by the Buf Schema Registry, instructions for adding these protos like a normal dependency can be found [here](https://buf.build/fixie-ai/fixie/assets/main).
-For example, to add a TypeScript dependency using yarn:
+For example, to add a JavaScript dependency using yarn:

 ```
 yarn config set npmScopes.buf.npmRegistryServer https://buf.build/gen/npm/v1/
 yarn add @buf/fixie-ai_fixie.bufbuild_connect-es@latest
 ```

-As of July 2023, BSR has support for JavaScript/Typscript, Go, JVM-based languages like Java and Kotlin, and Swift.
+As of July 2023, BSR has support for JavaScript/Typescript, Go, JVM-based languages like Java and Kotlin, and Swift.

 ### Directly supported languages